Evaluation measures (information retrieval): Average precision

 An alternative is to derive an analytical $p(r)$ function by assuming a particular parametric distribution for the underlying decision values.
 For example, a binormal precision-recall curve can be obtained by assuming decision values in both classes to follow a Gaussian distribution.

+The minimum achievable AveP for a given classification task is given by:

 Precision at k

 For modern (web-scale) information retrieval, recall is no longer a meaningful metric, as many queries have thousands of relevant documents, and few users will be interested in reading all of them.
 Precision at k documents (P@k) is still a useful metric (e.g., P@10 or "Precision at 10" corresponds to the number of relevant results among the top 10 retrieved documents), but fails to take into account the positions of the relevant documents among the top k.
 Another shortcoming is that on a query with fewer relevant results than k, even a perfect system will have a score less than 1.
 It is easier to score manually since only the top k results need to be examined to determine if they are relevant or not.